kraudy/IBM-i-pipeline/README.md

 Hit run again in the ibm i `simple` project.
 But... it still didn't build our program, we need one more thing.

 Each source dir needs a `Rules.mk` that tells bob what it needs to build on that dir.
 This is simple [BOB Makefile notation](https://ibm.github.io/ibmi-bob/#/prepare-the-project/rules.mk) which is basically `Object to build: dependencies needed`.

+Note: You can also overwrite compilation options like this `HELLO.PGM: private TGTRLS := V7R1M0` if you want to get into it.

 ```bash
 cd qrpglesrc/